Stewardship Theory and Entrepreneurship

 2. Stewardship Theory (The Optimistic View)

-By contrast, Donaldson and Davis proposed that managers are not merely self-serving actors.
-According to this theory, individuals derive greater utility from pro-social behavior—actions that benefit the organization—than from narrow self-interest.
+By direct contrast, organizational theorists Donaldson and Davis proposed that managers are not merely self-serving, cynical actors looking for loopholes.
+Rooted in sociology and behavioral psychology, stewardship theory argues that individuals frequently derive far greater intrinsic utility and personal fulfillment from pro-social behavior—actions that systematically benefit the broader collective—than from narrow, short-term self-interest.

 The Paradox of Control